The scenery in the Bay of Kotor is breathtaking anyway. But the old town of Kotor is also worth seeing.

 Moritz Eis Due to the Italian influences, there is ice cream on every corner in Kotor, but the extraordinary variations at Moritz Eis are especially good.
 Bit expensive, but really worth it!

 I also recommend a visit to the small weekly market, which is located on the outside of the city wall between the Sea Gate (main gate) and the Gurdic Gate.
-Here you will find Montenegrin delicacies such as cheese, ham and fruits and vegetables from the region.
+Here you will find Montenegrin delicacies such as cheese, ham as well as fruit and vegetables from the region.

 Most of the accommodation in Kotor can be found in the suburb of Dobrota.
-There, along the beach promenade and the main street behind it, many vacation homes are bustling.
+Many vacation apartments are dotted along the beach promenade and the main street behind it.

-However, if you can do without being near the water and don’t need a parking space for a rental car, I advise you to stay in the old town.
-Especially if you don’t have a car, the way to the old town can be very long.
+However, if you can do without the proximity to the water and don’t need a parking space for a rental car, I would advise you to stay overnight in the old town.
+Especially if you don’t have a car, it can take a long time to get to the old town.
 Personally, I wasn’t particularly impressed with Dobrota either – I liked the vibe in the cute old town around my little old apartment much better.

 I can recommend this apartment in the old town of Kotor; right in the middle and still very cozy: